 The biggest difference is the simplicity.
-As the image below shows, when using traditional VDI or Remote Desktop Services (RDS) environment, there are typically several elements that need to be managed.
+As the image below shows, when using a traditional VDI or Remote Desktop Services (RDS) environment, there are typically several elements that need to be managed.

-With Azure Virtual Desktop, organizations can offload a lot of the underlying infrastructure to Microsoft and focus on the elements that are adding value to their business.
+With Azure Virtual Desktop, organizations can offload most of the underlying infrastructure to Microsoft and focus on the elements that are adding value to their business.
 This means, when you deploy your virtual desktops and applications, you want to focus on image management and user entitlement because all other services with Azure Virtual Desktop are actually provided by Microsoft.
 This can significantly reduce the amount of overhead and management required to support a VDI environment in Azure.

 The image above shows in more detail what is managed by Microsoft and what needs to be managed by you.

 Aspects such as web access gateways, load balancing, brokers, and management are all supported by Microsoft via the Azure platform.
 Similarly, all the underlying infrastructure, computing, storage, and networking are managed by Microsoft.
 In other words, your Windows 7, 10 or 11 desktop experience, your Windows Server 2021 RDS environment, and remote act capabilities Microsoft handles everything else.